By Mel Stevens, CfGS Chief Executive and Antony Mullen, CfGS Research and Impact Manager

 Some figures in local government have suggested that that the police need to be better empowered to mobilise at short notice and perhaps to be able to access encrypted messages by the back door.
 This will open up debates about individual liberty and privacy versus the tools required to safeguard communities.

 The events in Southport and elsewhere remind us that while protest is an essential component of democratic life, it must be exercised responsibly and within the bounds of the law.
 The recent riots were not legitimate expressions of political dissent; they were acts of hate and violence that have no place in our society.
-As a community, we must stand firm against such actions, recognizing them for what they are—attacks on the very foundations of democracy and social cohesion.
+As a community, we must stand firm against such actions, recognising them for what they are—attacks on the very foundations of democracy and social cohesion.
 It is essential that local governments and police forces are equipped to respond to these threats swiftly and effectively.
 However, any measures taken must be balanced with a commitment to safeguarding both individual freedoms and the public order.

 To move forward, we must craft and promote alternative narratives that address the genuine grievances of our society, with leaders who take responsibility for healing divisions rather than exploiting them.
 It is through this delicate balance that we can ensure our society remains both free and safe, protecting the democratic rights of all citizens while upholding the rule of law that binds us together.